 Last week I mentioned the use of reading strategies.
-Teaching these strategies and giving kids the opportunities to practice/apply these strategies is the biggest focus during guided reading at the beginning of the year.
-There are so many great resources available for you out there, but I made these to share with you too.
+Teaching these strategies and giving kids the opportunities to practice/apply these strategies is my biggest focus during guided reading at the beginning of the year.

 At this point in the year, we've already introduced all of the strategies.

 Even though students have learned all the strategies, they still need to practice applying them in a guided setting.
 With some groups, I may have a particular strategy that we will be focusing on together.
 With other groups, I may give each student a particular strategy that they need to work on.

 Above is a picture of a mini sized strategy card right above my student's book.
 She is chunking that last word on the page.
 At this point in the year, we've been practicing this particular strategy for a while, but this is her strategy focus.
 Before she can ask for help, she has to try this strategy.

 (Side note: This is an OLD picture with strategy cards that were made a loooong time ago.
 So forgive the not-so-cuteness factor)

 In this picture, there are three strategy cards because this student is working on using these three strategies together.
 This student relies mainly on phonics so she often uses the strategies "sound it out" and "look for chunks".
 As you know, this doesn't really help her when she gets to sight words that aren't phonetic.
 So she is focusing on skipping the word, going back and rereading.
 The other two strategies are think about what makes sense and get your mouth ready (make the first sounds in the word).
 I have her use those strategies together.